Nb1X/RobloxID-Finder/README.md

 Q : And for Linux?

-A : Roblox and Roblox Studio are not available on Linux.
-Tools like Sober and VinegarHQ don’t fully respect Roblox’s Terms of Use.
+A : I'm working on a possible Linux version for aarch64 and x86_64 architectures.